Build a Database Server

 Make reading data faster by creating indexes and storing them on disk.

-Adapt your server to be able to run queries concurrently across multiple database connections.
+Adapt your server to be able to safely run queries concurrently across multiple database connections.

 Support transactions that will let you apply changes atomically and rollback after errors.